Day Seven: Knik Glacier & Anchorage

 Knik Glacier, born in the Pleistocene Glaciation period (the beginning of the Ice Age) 600,000 years ago, covered the Anchorage bowl and the entire Cook Inlet.
 While it remains active, with motion imperceptible to the naked eye, this glacier is in a constant state of change.
 Participants should be able to step in and out of a Jet Boat or Air Boat window, which requires some agility.
 Participants should also be able to navigate a loose gravel trail with a slight incline.
 Participants must have the ability to walk unassisted.

 After traveling all over the state of Alaska, the Knik Glacier always turns out to be a trip highlight.
 We consider ourselves very fortunate to live in such a magnificent landscape.
 It will be our pleasure to share it with you.
 Lunch will be provided at a local area favorite restaurant. (meal not included.)
-Rest up for tomorrow brings another day of high adventure.

 As you head south back to Anchorage, enjoy the Russian Orthodox influenced Chapel and native influenced spirit houses, sharing their cultural traditions.

 This afternoon is yours to explore Anchorage.
 Partake in downtown shopping at any of the artist hot spots, or relax and enjoy the nightlife of Anchorage.
 Savory restaurants dot the downtown area and offer wonderful opportunities to enjoy fresh salmon to prime rib.
 Be sure to get to sleep early, as tomorrow is early to rise.

 View our preferred accommodations for this area: